Michael-77cm/Weather-To-Do_List-App/README.md

 <img width="2838" height="141" alt="image" src="https://github.com/user-attachments/assets/be4eb028-4a17-4c2d-a90e-0666a2756e19" />
 Once you try to delete a task, this notification pops up at the top of the screen:
 <img width="500" height="255" alt="image" src="https://github.com/user-attachments/assets/5433df75-6972-4849-a7f4-580147a1dacf" />
 Once a task is completely deleted, this notification pops up at the top of the screen:
 <img width="2832" height="141" alt="image" src="https://github.com/user-attachments/assets/70667d53-d0f5-4f5f-83d0-6ed344c3d679" />

+- There should be three vibes on the weather app to select which would be realistic, playful or dramatic
+- There should be a tab that shows you what today
+- There should be a tab that shows you the time with the seconds counting down

 ##
 ## User Experience